 It is fairly straightforward to open a SEP IRA with most financial institutions, including with SoFi Invest.
 The sole proprietor or owner can select from the investments that the account provider offers, which usually includes stocks, bonds, and mutual funds.

-While it is possible to open an IRA with a bank, the investing is typically limited to Certificates of Deposit, which usually offer a lower return than a diverse group of bonds and stocks.
+While it is possible to set up an IRA with a bank, the investing is typically limited to Certificates of Deposit, which usually offer a lower return than a diverse group of bonds and stocks.

 Remember, contributions must be made by the federal income tax return filing due date, including extensions.
 By deducting contributions, employees are able to exclude those contributions from their gross income, which is another key benefit that many self-employed workers might want to take advantage of.